-Historically, the discipline of economics has neglected subjects that particularly affect women.
-Resulting policies have produced a very high level of gender inequality in retirement income.
+The discipline of economics has neglected subjects that particularly affect women, resulting in policies that have produced gender inequality in retirement income.

 Breastfeeding and human milk provides an archetypical illustration of how feminist economic analysis has contributed new ways of thinking, and approaches to policymaking.

 Feminist intervention has shown that women and men experiencing poverty differently.